hrchu/mogilefs-docs/README.md

 # Contributing #

 Have some mogile-y wisdom you want to share?
 Please do!
-Just send PR here.
+Just send PR on our [document repo](https://github.com/mogilefs/mogilefs-wiki).